What is a Fun Palace?

 For all ages : It’s often easier to think up activities for kids, especially around crafts and tech.
 What about the 17 year old who doesn’t consider themselves a kid?
 What about the 75 year old who never gets to play?
 Can we make our Fun Palaces for everyone?
 We also welcome children and young people as Makers in their own right, Arc Stockton’s 2016 Fun Palace was run by their young people’s group.

-Hands-on : Fun Palaces are about joining in with arts, science, crafts and tech.
-We had this feedback from South Elmsall Library’s 2016 Fun Palace: “I’ve met a young girl today who I’ve never spoken to before and she lives on my street, through chatting I’ve found out her Grandma was my best friend at school.”
+Hands-on : Fun Palaces are about joining in with whatever your version of ‘culture’ (arts, science, craft, tech, digital, sports) turns out to be – whatever brings people together.
+(We’ve found a mix works best for most communities.)
+We had this feedback from South Elmsall Library’s 2016 Fun Palace, from an older woman who ran a knitting activity: “I’ve met a young girl today who I’ve never spoken to before and she lives on my street, through chatting I’ve found out her Grandma was my best friend at school.”
 Doing something together gave them a chance to talk.

 Process as much as product : A Fun Palace is an opportunity to create with your local community or workplace.
 Of course you’ll want the weekend to go well, but the real Fun Palace is what you and your community do to make it happen, the meetings, the cups of tea, the organising.
 It’s the thinking and the linking that count.